Environment and classical channels in categorical quantum mechanics: Classicality vs. quantumness

 When fixing $|0\rangle$ within the argument we can instead consider

-rather than $U$. \bR It is well-known that there exists no cloning map \cite{Dieks,WZ}. \e \bB Now, if an operation clones certain pure states, say the basis vectors $\{|i\rangle\}_i$, this does not imply that it clones mixtures of these too; setting $\rho=\sum_i\rho_i |i\rangle\langle i|$ we have:\e
+rather than $U$.
+It is well-known that there exists no cloning map, by the so-called no-cloning theorem \cite{Dieks,WZ}.
+Now, if an operation clones certain pure states, say the basis vectors $\{|i\rangle\}_i$, this does not imply that it clones mixtures of these too; setting $\rho=\sum_i\rho_i |i\rangle\langle i|$ we have: